aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/coin.md

 <a id="0x1_coin_EAPT_PAIRING_IS_NOT_ENABLED"></a>

-APT pairing is not eanbled yet.
+SUPRA pairing is not eanbled yet.

 <pre><code><b>const</b> <a href="coin.md#0x1_coin_EAPT_PAIRING_IS_NOT_ENABLED">EAPT_PAIRING_IS_NOT_ENABLED</a>: u64 = 28;